zelon88/HRCloud2/README.md

 -Includes "Notes", "Contacts", and "Calculator" apps by zelon88.

--Includes "Grabber" App by zelon88 for downloading URL's straight to your Cloud Drive.
+-Includes "Grabber" App by zelon88 for downloading files from URL straight to your Cloud Drive.

 -Includes "ServStat" App for admins that allows monitoring of local or remote servers.

+-Includes "ServMonitor" App for real-time monitoring of server utilization, status, and specs (including CPU, RAM, Temp(s), Battery, Power Status, and more specs than your device manager could shake a stick at!

+-Includes "PHP-AV" App, a server-side anti-virus, anti-malware app that admins can use to scan their server.
+Written in PHP, this app can target ANY file or folder on the server, or intelligently scans HRCloud2-related files with a single click.

 -Automatic Updates (downloads latest updates from Github and installs itself).

 -Clear user / master cache option.

--Clipboard (copy/paste files, folders, items between locations)
+-Clipboard ((BETA) copy/paste files, folders, items between locations)

 # RUNS ON